The Great Reclamation

 The Great Reclamation is a 2023 historical fiction novel by Singaporean author Rachel Heng, published by Riverhead Books.
-As Heng's second literary work, it is set against the backdrop of pre-independence Singapore, tracing the life of a young boy and his community in a rural fishing village and exploring how their destinies are inextricably reshaped by the sweeping tides of World War II and the far-reaching transformations that accompany Singapore's transition into a modern nation-state during the mid-20th century.
-Through lyrical prose and meticulous historical detail, Heng conjures a richly textured portrait of a country in flux, while simultaneously weaving an intimate meditation on belonging, identity and the human cost of progress.
+It is set against the backdrop of pre-independence Singapore, tracing the life of a young boy and his community in a rural fishing village and exploring the change in the trajectory of their lives brought on by World War II and the far-reaching transformations that accompany Singapore's transition into a modern nation-state during the mid-20th century.
+The book portrays Singapore as a country in flux and discusses concepts of belonging, identity and the human cost of progress.

 Critically acclaimed upon release, The Great Reclamation was widely recognised for its narrative elegance and emotional resonance.
-Numerous publications included it among the best books of the year, praising its deft blend of personal storytelling with broader social commentary.
-The novel's capacity to capture the psychological and environmental dislocation wrought by modernisation rendered it especially poignant, particularly in a Southeast Asian literary context where such themes remain underexplored.
+Numerous publications included it among the best books of the year, praising it as blending personal storytelling and broader social commentary.
+The novel's description of psychological and environmental dislocation due to modernisation rendered it especially poignant, particularly in a Southeast Asian literary context where such themes remained underexplored.
 Its literary merit and historical insight earned it a place as a finalist for several prestigious honours, including the Andrew Carnegie Medal for Excellence in Fiction.

 Plot summary

-A kampong in Toa Payoh (Braddell Hill), Singapore, 1964, resembling the village where Ah Boon lived.

 Part 1

 In 1941, at seven years old, Ah Boon discovers that he can make islands appear in the Pacific Ocean.
 This power becomes of interest to Ah Huat, his father who previously neglected him but now takes him along fishing trips to the islands where his catches are more bountiful.
 Meanwhile, at school in another kampong—or fishing village—Ah Boon learns from Teacher Chia and finds himself enamored with Siok Mei, a girl whose parents are away fighting off the Japanese in mainland China.
-Eventually, Ah Boon and Ah Huat reveal the secret of the islands, and the kampong prospers.
+Eventually, Ah Boon and Ah Huat reveal the secret of the islands to the village elders, and the kampong prospers because the area is teeming with fish and marine life.
 By 1942, however, the Japanese invade Singapore, and the Ang Mohs—the British rulers of Singapore—surrender.
 One morning, Ah Huat is captured and killed.